koksny/shad/README.md

 4. **Dependencies**

    Ensure `wtype` is installed.
-It's used to automatically press F5 after 30 seconds because Chromium sometimes requires a reload in kiosk mode for camera feeds to update smoothly.
+It's used to automatically press F5 after 30 seconds because Chromium sometimes requires a reload in kiosk mode after first startup, for camera feeds to update smoothly.

    - Install `wtype`: